Me. R. App. P. 11

 (g)Submission on Briefs.

-(1) The Clerk of the Law Court will advise counsel when the Law Court has decided to consider a case on briefs without oral argument.
-Within 7 days after the Clerk has sent this notice of the decision to consider the case on briefs, a party may file a statement setting forth the reasons why oral argument should be entertained and requesting the same.
+(1) The Clerk of the Law Court will advise counsel or an unrepresented party when the Law Court has set a case for consideration on briefs without oral argument.
+Within 7 days after the Clerk has sent this notice of consideration of the case on briefs, a party may file a statement setting forth the reasons why oral argument should be entertained and requesting the same.

 (2) In an appeal scheduled for oral argument, on motion joined by all parties and for good cause shown, the Law Court may allow the parties to submit the appeal on the briefs without oral argument.